 The Osteopathic Principles and Practice examination must be completed prior to taking the COMLEX-USA Level 2 examination.
-It is recommended that the examination be completed during the on-ramp before one of the subspecialty clerkships when no other COMAT will be taken.
+The OPP COMAT will be scheduled at the discretion of the OMM faculty.
 This examination emphasizes core knowledge and elements of osteopathic principles essential for the osteopathic medical student to master.